rux616/biraitbec-workbase-improved/ERRORS.md

 > Extracting cube maps from "`$originalBa2File`" failed.

 #### Extra Error Text
-> The program used to extract cube maps from archives (bsab.exe) has indicated that an error occurred while extracting cube maps from one of said archives.
+> The program used to extract cube maps from archives (bsab.exe) has indicated that an error occurred while extracting files from one of said archives.
 Unfortunately, bsab.exe doesn't output an error that can be interpreted by this script.

 ([Top](#table-of-contents))